Resources

 Other Relevant Studies

-City of Jamestown Comprehensive Plan (to commence in 2022)
+City of Jamestown Comprehensive Plan (2024 – Update Underway)

 Chadakoin River Strategic Business Plan (September 2021)